Stable conjugacy and epipelagic L-packets for Brylinski-Deligne covers of Sp(2n): Introduction

 where \begin{compactitem} \item $K_i^\sharp$ are finite separable extensions of $F$, \item $K_i$ is a quadratic étale $K_i^\sharp$-algebra, whose norm-one torus is denoted by $K_i^1$, and \item $R_{K_i^\sharp/F}$ stands for the Weil restriction functor. \end{compactitem} Consequently, all stable conjugates of $\delta$ can be obtained by $G^T_\text{ad}(F)$-action plus an ordinary conjugation by $G(F)$.
 These data are canonically defined in terms of the absolute root system of $T \subset G$.

 Given a stable conjugacy $\Ad(g)(\delta) = \eta$ in $G(F)$, we may thus decompose $g = g'' g'$ with $g' \in G^T_\text{ad}(F)$ and $g'' \in G(F)$.
 Call $(g',g'')$ a \emph{factorization pair} for $\Ad(g)$.
 As an easy byproduct of \cite{BD01}, the adjoint action of $g'$ lifts uniquely to the $\shK_2$-extension pulled back to $G^T$, thus to the associated BD-cover.
 By inspecting the compatibility between Brylinski--Deligne classification and Weil restriction, the pull-back of $\tilde{G}$ to $G^T(F)$ turns out to be isomorphic the contracted product of BD-covers of $\SL(2, K_i^\sharp)$, all arising from Matsumoto's central extensions with the same $m$ (Theorem \ref{prop:G-T-reduction}).
+The determination of this pull-back is similar to the scenario in \cite[3.9]{D96}, but somewhat simpler.
 The upshot is a systematic reduction to the $\SL(2)$-case, modulo Weil restrictions.

 We therefore obtain an embryonic stable conjugacy on $\tilde{G}_\text{reg} := \bm{p}^{-1}(G_\text{reg}(F))$ lifting $\Ad(g)$.
 However, it deviates from what is known for $m=2$ and is not well-defined: in fact, $(T/Z_G)(F)$ acts trivially on $T(F)$ but not so on its cover.
 As a calibration, we introduce a sign $\Cali_m(\nu(g'), \delta_0) \in \mu_{\text{gcd}(2,m)}$ into stable conjugacy, and the resulting operation is denoted by $\CaliAd(g)$.
 The price is that we need to prescribe $\delta_0 \in \iota_{Q,m}^{-1}(\delta)$; that is, we have to work in $\tilde{T}_{Q,m} \ni (\tilde{\delta}, \delta_0)$.
 Here $\delta = \bm{p}(\tilde{\delta})$ as usual.